Nanshe: Associations with other deities

+Family and court

 Like other deities considered to be major members of the Mesopotamian pantheon, Nanshe was believed to have various relatives, as well as a divine court.
 Enki was regarded as her father, while her mother was his wife Damgalnuna.
-An inscription on one of the Gudea cylinders calls her the "daughter of Eridu."
+The text inscribed on the Gudea cylinders calls her the "daughter of Eridu".
 The myth Enki and the World Order refers to Enlil as her father, but this tradition is only known from this source, and the text still presents Enki as responsible for determining her destiny.
 Nanshe's brother was Ningirsu, who likely initially was also viewed as Enki's child.
 The connection between them was meant to reflect Nanshe's importance in the local pantheon.
 They are attested together in various texts from Lagash, for example Entemena mentions border dikes dedicated to them both, while Gudea credits them with facilitating the arrival of goods from distant lands.

 Nanshe's spouse was the god Nindara.
 An annual festival celebrated their marriage.
 Nindara's character is poorly known, and it is presumed that he was primarily worshiped due to his association with Nanshe.
 Their daughter was the goddess Nin-MAR.KI.
 Walther Sallaberger notes she had much in common with her mother, for example the location of their respective cult centers (Gu'abba and Nina), the use of birds as symbols of them both in art, and the connection to the sea.
-He also notes that the deity dNin-MÙŠ-bad, who was worshiped alongside Nin-MAR.KI, might have been initially seen as her brother and Nanshe's son.
+He also suggests that the deity dNin-MÙŠ-bad, who was worshiped alongside Nin-MAR.KI, might have been initially seen as her brother and Nanshe's son.
 A further deity closely associated with Nanshe was Hendursaga.
 He was believed to act as her herald and overseer of her estate.
-Dumuzi-abzu, who often appears in association with Nin-MAR.KI, as well as the family god of Ur-Nanshe's dynasty, Shul-utula, were further more deities who belonged to Nanshe's circle.
+Dumuzi-abzu, who often appears in association with Nin-MAR.KI, as well as Shul-utula, the family god of Ur-Nanshe's dynasty, were further more deities who belonged to Nanshe's circle.
 Additional members of the pantheon mentioned in association with her in hymns include Nisaba, Haya, Ningublaga, Ningishzida and Ištaran, though in the case of the last two the context in which they appear is unclear.

 None of the deities associated with Nanshe in Lagash appear in the texts from the Sealand, with the exception of Ningirsu, who is only present in a single offering list.
 Their absence might indicate that the earlier tradition of this state had no bearing on the new dynasty who came to worship Nanshe, or that the latter only controlled a small part of the former Lagashite territory.
-While the god list An = Anum equates Nashe's spouse Nindara with Sin, she does not appear in relation with the moon god in this corpus, which according to Odette Boivin indicates this tradition was not related to her role in the local pantheon of the Sealand.
+While the god list An = Anum equates Nanshe's spouse Nindara with Sin, she does not appear in relation with the moon god in this corpus, which according to Odette Boivin indicates this tradition was not related to her role in the local pantheon of the Sealand.